-Hours after he died, Albert Einstein’s brain was snatched by the opportunistic pathologist who did his autopsy — then left in two jars for 30 years.
+Hours after he died, Albert Einstein’s brain was snatched by the opportunistic pathologist who did his autopsy — then left it in two jars for the next 30 years.

 While Einstein’s son was initially furious, he did later permit the doctor, a man named Thomas Harvey, to give the brain to researchers who wanted to identify whether the physicist’s genius came from a brain that was physically different.

 That winding, decades-long quest has since revealed some controversial results — and perhaps at the expense of the Einstein family and the genius himself.